mmallet-youilabs/mmallet-youilabs.github.io/_posts/2018-04-14-understanding-cyiany.md

 ![CYIAny viewed in debugger with summary expression](/assets/img/cyiany/cyiany_in_debugger_with_summary_expression.png)

+Note that there appears to be two sets of quotes in the string, but none actually exist in the stored string: one set of quotes is added by the `CYIObjectPrinter` class, and one set of quotes is added by Xcode/LLDB.

 `CYIAny::ToString()` depends on the type being 'printable' using `operator<<` and uses `CYIObjectPrinter` to do the conversion to string.
 Support for custom types can be added by implementing the following function:

 ```std::ostream &operator<<(std::ostream &stream, const MyCustomType &val);```